jquery/learn.jquery.com/page/ajax/key-concepts.md

 In general, Ajax requests are limited to the same protocol (http or https), the same port, and the same domain as the page making the request.
-This limitation does not apply to scripts that are loaded via jQuery&rsquo;s Ajax methods.
+This limitation does not apply to scripts that are loaded via jQuery's Ajax methods.

 The other exception is requests targeted at a JSONP service on another domain.
 In the case of JSONP, the provider of the service has agreed to respond to your